Peter-Walsh/Calculator/README.md

 It should appear to be blank, however you should be able to type into the console.
 For instructions on how to use the calculator, please see the tutorial bellow.

 # Tutorial
-This is going to be the tutorial on how to use the calculator.
+This is going to be a brief tutorial on how to use the program and what kind of inputs and functions it can handle.

-## Test
+### Evaluating basic expressions
+The main purpose of the calculator is to be able to validate infix expressions.
+As such, it can handle a variety of different input expressions, with muliple operators, operands, and variables.
+Provided below are some example input expressions.
+Please note that the ">" indicates user input.

+> 2 + 2
+4
+> 2 - 2 - 2
+-2
+> 2 -- 2
+4
+> 4 ++++   4 --+ 1
+9
+> 2 * 2
+4
+> 2 * 4 + 2
+10
+> 2 *** 2
+Invalid Expression
+> 2 // 2
+Invalid Expression
+> 4 + 2 / 2
+5